 We meet at the intersection of art, technology, and performance.

-Here and now we want to create and explore together,
+Here and now we create and explore together,

 Matthieu Schmit is a passionate explorer of visual languages, technologies, and new forms of storytelling.
 With a background in directing and film production, he leads the program for Visual Effects and Technological Arts at Catalyst - Institute for Creative Arts and Technology in Berlin.
 Deeply committed to collective growth, Matthieu combines his creative work with his passion for travel and human adventures.
 By founding GhostRaum he wished to create a space for cross-disciplinary research and artistic freedom.
 Around this open-ended adventure, he enjoys creating sparkles, bringing beautiful souls together, and fuelling the dynamic of creation.